 The normal course load for students is six (6) to twelve (12) semester credit hours per term.
 To receive full financial aid, a student must be enrolled in a minimum of six (6) semester credit hours, per eight week term.

 Students who have a minimum cumulative grade point average (CGPA) of 2.5 may be permitted to take additional semester credit hours when approved the Dean or Director.
 If the student’s record permits the taking of more than twelve (12) hours, the student must pay the required cost for each additional hour.

-Main campus students who desire to take courses at the Belair location need to submit a Request for Enrollment Form (Main Campus/CAPS) for approval through their advisor.
+Main campus students who desire to take courses need to submit a Request for Enrollment Form (Main Campus/CAPS) for approval through their advisor.
 The request should include an appropriate justification.
-Main Campus students who desire to take classes at the Belair location will pay the Main Campus rate.
+Main Campus students who desire to take classes will pay the Main Campus rate.

 CAPS students should attend ALL classes for courses in which they are registered.
 Faculty will begin recording the student’s absences for the class session immediately following the student’s registration; however, students will be held responsible for all class work beginning with the first day of class.
 In case of emergency, students should notify the course instructor.
 Excused absences are at the discretion of the instructor.
 Faculty members will consider appropriate documentation for emergencies when such documentation is presented on the day the student returns to class.